matthew-dong-dev/ICS-research/dev-notes/data-notes.md

 ### Types of tasks / debugging

-- Move all scripts and post-processed data out of UCBDATA.
-This directory should be reserved exclusively for campus exports
-    - Saved hashed files to a directory called Hashed inside UCBD2, as well as a timestamped directory within edw_data
-    - *Don't delete the encrypted file o/w you have to wait for the next data dump*
 - Requirements - not displaying unmet requirement bubble interface for some students.
 This would be dealing with the APR object?
 - Explore re-training is broken - currently uses old research data
 - Revisit open seats daily poll of classes api in thread